-Apple had made Java part of the core Operating System for OS X. Apple is no longer providing Java updates for OS X and updated JREs and JDK are made available by Oracle.
-The latest version of Java 6 made available by Apple has many unpatched vulnerabilities and should not be the default runtime for Java applets that request one from the Operating System java -version
+Apple had made Java part of the core Operating System for macOS.
+Apple is no longer providing Java updates for macOS and updated JREs and JDK are made available by Oracle.
+The latest version of Java 6 made available by Apple has many unpatched vulnerabilities and should not be the default runtime for Java applets that request one from the Operating System

-Java is one of the most exploited environments and is no longer maintained by Apple, old versions may still be installed and should be removed from the computer or not be in the default path.
+Java has been one of the most exploited environments and Java 6, which was provided as an OS component by Apple, is no longer maintained by Apple or Oracle.
+The old versions provided by Apple are both unsupported and missing the more modern security controls that have limited current exploits.
+The EOL version may still be installed and should be removed from the computer or not be in the default path.